FAQs

 The pitches coming from the amp are not the same as the actual strings’ acoustic sound.
 Isn’t that distracting?

 Watch the intro video and/or the video of Buck Reid playing the Alpha Prototype.
-The acoustic sound of the strings is inaudible.
+The acoustic sound of the strings is effectively inaudible.
 Only the amp’s output can be heard.

 So, just as for 6-string guitars that can digitally change tuning, to hear what the OnePSG outputs, you’ll need to either plug into an amp or use headphones.
-With even a small amount of amplification, you won’t be notice the strings acoustically.
+With even a small amount of amplification, you won’t notice the strings acoustically.
 And of course on stage, you’ll have enough trouble hearing yourself over the guitarist anyway. ;)

 Why are there tuning keys?
 Is tuning even necessary?